Đevrske

 Đevrske (Ђеврске) is a village located in Kistanje municipality, 10 km southwest of Kistanje, in the continental part of Šibenik-Knin County, Croatia.

 Archaeological procedures began in 19th century.
 Medieval graveyards, containing graves adorned with jewellery and stirrups have been found which date from 9-11.th century along with several medieval tombstones.

 Demographics

-In the census of 1991, for Djevrske there were 836 inhabitants of the following nationalities:
+In the census of 1991, for Đevrske there were 836 inhabitants of the following nationalities: